 - Seek to ensure that so far as is reasonable and practicable, every polling place is accessible to electors who are disabled and when considering the designation of a polling place, must have regard to the accessibility needs of disabled persons

 Please note that the following are not considered as part of the review:

 - The changing of any district ward boundaries (which can only be done by statute following an electoral review carried out by the Local Government Boundary Commission).
 This review is concerned only with the administrative subdivision of the wards and new electoral divisions into polling districts which are then assigned polling places;

 - The changing of polling districts in areas that are also aligned with parish boundaries and therefore cannot be amended during this review (these can only be amended during a Community Governance Review).

-The review will be completed in November 2016.
-The Returning Officer will prepare proposals for the future polling arrangements and these will be published on Friday 23 September 2016.
+The review was completed in November 2016.
+The Returning Officer prepared proposals for the future polling arrangements which were published on Friday 23 September 2016.

-During the review representations and feedback on any aspect of the allocated polling areas or polling stations will be sought from:
+During the review representations and feedback on any aspect of the allocated polling areas or polling stations were sought from: